bhavin192/wpinstall/README.md

 $ sudo ./wpinstall.sh
 ```

 This script works but has lot of work to be done in order to ensure if WordPress is installed correctly.
-Tested on Ubuntu 16.04 instance of GCP and AWS.
+Tested on `Ubuntu 16.04 LTS (xenial)` instance of `GCP` and `AWS`.

 ## Licensing